 When Do Beagles Calm Down?

 The most likely answer is when they mature.
-Most dogs began to mature into an adult dog around two years old, even though many still retain puppy-like qualities after that age.
-It is about that time that dogs learn more impulse control so their hyperactivity is more controlled.
+Most dogs begin to mature into adult dogs around two years old, even though many still retain puppy-like qualities after that age.
+It is about that time that dogs learn more impulse control, so their hyperactivity is more controlled.

 The other answer is that hyperactivity will be reduced when they are better trained.
 Learning how to properly train your beagle will go a long way to calming them down.